 I'm probably the only person in America who hasn't seen a full episode of "Duck Dynasty."

-Little did I know I would be right smack in the middle of a full day of Duck Dynasty-style team-building in the Ozarks last week.
-Before last week, I thought that only Texas, California, and Mississippi women could shoot.
+Little did I know I would be right smack in the middle of a full day of Duck Dynasty-style team-building in the Ozarks a few years ago.
+Before then, I thought that only Texas, California, and Mississippi women could shoot.
 You need to add Missouri and Arkansas women to that mix.
 The guys are pretty good shots too.
 And the women are no slouches with their duck calls!
 It's an unusual combination for this city boy, out in the woods with duck calling going on.

 It was 7 on 7, and I was a spectator and sometime judge.
 Here are some of the highlights from this team-building event.